 Expose your children to a wide variety of musical styles then, as they grow, they'll have more chance of finding the music that makes their hearts sing.
 A household with a musical mono-diet, even of classical music, is not benefiting its children as much as one with a varied diet.
+Take the children to concerts performed especially for children; some of these are provided free by your local library or council.
 Seek meaningful experiences with a wide range of quality music: rock, jazz, classical, blues, hip-hop, gospel, dub, reggae … we have it all on site.

 Daily Musical Moments

 In tuning in to our children, we are also tuning into ourselves, our rhythms, emotions, voices, expression, imagination and creativity.
 This empowers children to enjoy doing the same.

 Seek out what's being offered in your local community.
 Community music sessions for babies and preschoolers are a great support to parents.
 They are usually relaxed and friendly with a format of learning through play, which is excellent for under fives.
 Classes at this age are fun for everyone.